kevinresol/game-server-docker/games/satisfactory/README.md

 ### Volumes

 Mounting a volume with your server save files is essential.
 This is done using the `-v` flag in `docker run` or the `volumes` field in docker-compose.
 The volume is mapped to the container's `/data` directory.

+### Configuration

+Satisfactory comes with a pretty decent Server Manager in-game.
+You need to use it to create a new game and configure the server.